debbh326/Quant-Reseach-Project---Debankit-Bhattacharya/README.md

 My Email ID: ed22b083@smail.iitm.ac.in

 Name: Debankit Bhattacharya

-I learnt a lot with this inital project and I really enjoyed it.
+I learnt a lot with this inital project and I really enjoyed it, would love to work on more.